Data Protection Compliance

 - 75% of respondents said that it was compulsory at work

-Establishing a commitment about Cyber security is important to win and hold clients’ trust.
+Establishing a commitment to Cyber security is important to win and hold clients’ trust.
 Of course, the law says that it is 100% compulsory to enforce this data protection compliance.
 But, it has been observed that in weeks leading up to GDPR implementation, around a quarter of small firms were still entirely unaware of it.
-Only 17 per cent had started to review entire information security policies at the preparation stage.
+Only 17 percent had started to review entire information security policies at the preparation stage.
 The numbers were not much finer for huge organizations.
 In a survey, four key questions related to GDPR data protection compliance were asked from different corporations.
 They were:

 - Whether or not companies had reviewed IT security standards before implementation?